inessa3/DMML2020_Tesla/README.md

 Week 23-29 November:
 1. We have continued working on the project in Colab
         *   We tuned the parameters of the classifier and vectorizer
+        *   We also proceeded with EDA
-2. Uploaded several csv file on AIcrowd and, finally, upgraded our score
+2. Uploaded several csv files on AIcrowd and, finally, upgraded our score
         *   Our accuracy was 0.811 and the F1 score 0.811, too.

 Week 30-6 December: